A personal pension such as a SIPP (Self-invested Personal Pension) is designed to give you freedom and control over your money and retirement savings.

 Almost anyone under the age of 75 and living in the UK can open a SIPP.
 You can open a SIPP for yourself or for someone else, including your husband, wife or even your children or grandchildren.
 You can open a SIPP if you’ve already retired to make the most of your pension – but how much you can pay into it may be limited.

-Usually you can pay as much in as you have earned in the year (and receive tax relief) up to a maximum of £40,000 (the 2015/16 annual allowance).
-But the rules are different in some situations, such as if you earn more than £150,000.
+Usually you can pay as much in as you have earned in the year (and receive tax relief) up to a maximum of £40,000 (the 2017/18 annual allowance).
+But the rules are different in some situations, such as if you have an income over £150,000.
 Contact us for more information.

-In addition to the contribution allowance you also have an allowance set by the Government on how much you can pay into a pension over your lifetime – your lifetime allowance.
-Currently it is £1.25 million but it reduces to £1 million in April 2016.
+In addition to the contribution allowance you also have an allowance set by the Government on how much you build up in a pension over your lifetime – your lifetime allowance, which is currently £1 million.
+If you think the value of your pension might be approaching the lifetime allowance, we can provide advice around how to approach this.

 SIPPs are not suitable for everyone.
 If you don’t want to invest across different asset classes or don’t think you will make use of the investment choices that SIPPs give you then a SIPP might not be right for you.
 Self-directed investors should regularly review their SIPP portfolio, or seek professional advice, to ensure that the underlying investments remain in line with their pension objectives.